sheeshee/css-essential-training/README.md

 See the project live at the following URL: https://sheeshee.github.io/css-essential-training/

-(I put the project files in the `docs/` folder to seperate them from my notes and gitignore files.)
+(I put the project files in the `docs/` folder to separate them from my notes and gitignore files.)